charlyie/resmushit-cli/README.md

 - `-v` or `--version` : display the current version of reSmushit CLI client
 - `-q <quality>` or `--quality <quality>` : specify the quality factor between 0 and 100 (default is 92).
 - `-o <directory>` or `--output <directory>` : specify an output directory (will be created if not present)
+- `-r` or `--recursive` : execute the optimization to the folder specified recusively
 - `--preserve-filename` : avoid to add `-optimized` in the filename when the image is optimized
 - `--preserve-exif` : will preserve EXIF data in the file after optimization
 - `--notime` : avoid to display timer in output